Zbaida/Data-Engineer-NanoDegree/Data Warehouse/README.md

 - **Fact Table:** songplays: attributes referencing to the dimension tables
 - **Dimension Tables:** users, songs, artists and time table

-# ETL Process
-For this project, we use SQL for the ETL and python as a bridge.
-The transformation and data normalization is done by Query, see the sql_queries.py for more details.

 # How to run process
 1. Start up a AWS Redshift Cluster